SAS-DHRH/dhcc-toolkit/content/toolkit/minimal-computing.md

 ## Case studies {#case-studies}

 {{< hint warning >}}
+* [The Endings Project](https://endings.uvic.ca/): This project offers tools, principles, policies and recommendations for digital scholarship practitioners to create accessible, stable, long-lasting resources in the humanities.
 * _[Low-tech Magazine](https://www.lowtechmagazine.com/)_: This magazine runs a static website on a solar panel.
 In 2018, they outlined how they built a low-carbon website, ‘[How to Build a Low-tech Website?](https://www.lowtechmagazine.com/2018/09/how-to-build-a-lowtech-website.html)’ which offers some practical suggestions for digital publishing.
 * [The University of Virginia Press website](https://www.upress.virginia.edu/) is a static site made with Gatsby.
 * [Making and Knowing Project](https://www.makingandknowing.org/): this project published a static digital critical edition of [BnF MS Fr.
 640](https://edition640.makingandknowing.org/#/), which uses minimal computing principles.
 See the ‘[Digital Development](https://edition640.makingandknowing.org/#/content/about)’ section of the site for more information.